Painatalman/remake/README.md

 <img src="/remake-logo.gif" alt="Remake">
-Make interactive web apps with only HTML
+Build interactive websites with only HTML
 <p>
 <a href="#get-started">Get started</a>
   ·
   <a href="#learn-remake">Learn how to use</a>
   ·
   <a href="https://requestcreative.com" target=_blank rel=_noopener>
-  Try it live
+  See a demo
 </a>
 </p>